lucasjoliveau/doc/fr/developer/reference/frontend/javascript_reference.md

 the javascript code of the views, not the structure of the _arch_ or anything else.

-In 2017, Odoo replaced the previous view code with a new architecture.
+In 2017, Konvergo ERP replaced the previous view code with a new architecture.
 The main need was to separate the rendering logic from the model logic.

 Views (in a generic sense) are now described with 4 pieces: a View, a